micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-2-rashi_en.md

 <b>My people.</b> This reverts to, "you honor your sons more than Me."
 You showed My people that you are more honored than I. And how have you shown this?
 By feeding yourselves from the choice parts of My offerings.<sup>22</sup><i class="footnote">It may also be interpreted as referring to the part of the sacrifice that belonged to the people who brought the offering, that Eili’s sons took for themselves.</i>

 ### passuk 30
-<b>I had indeed decreed.</b> Twice I assigned greatness to the sons of Isomor: Concerning the sons of Gershon and the sons of Merori, it is stated, "Under the direction of Isomor, the son of Aharon the kohein."<sup>23</sup><i class="footnote"> Bamidbar 4:33.</i> And Eili was one of the descendants of Isomor.
+<b>I had indeed decreed.</b> Twice I assigned greatness to the sons of Isomor: Concerning the sons of Gershon and the sons of Merori, it is stated, "Under the direction of Isomor, the son of Aharon the Kohen."<sup>23</sup><i class="footnote"> Bamidbar 4:33.</i> And Eili was one of the descendants of Isomor.
 This [explanation] I saw in Midrash Shmuel.
-I have, however, heard a more fitting explanation: "I had indeed decreed that your family and your father's family…" Originally I made Elozor the kohein to serve as kohein gadol, as it is stated, "remove Aharon's vestments, [and dress Elozor his son in them]."<sup>24</sup><i class="footnote">Ibid., 20:26.</i> However, at the time of the concubine,<sup>25</sup><i class="footnote"> See Shoftim Chapters 19-21.</i> Yisroel divested themselves of most mitzvos.
+I have, however, heard a more fitting explanation: "I had indeed decreed that your family and your father's family…" Originally I made Elozor the Kohen to serve as Kohen gadol, as it is stated, "remove Aharon's vestments, [and dress Elozor his son in them]."<sup>24</sup><i class="footnote">Ibid., 20:26.</i> However, at the time of the concubine,<sup>25</sup><i class="footnote"> See Shoftim Chapters 19-21.</i> Yisroel divested themselves of most mitzvos.
 And who was to blame [for this]?
 Pinchas and his associate kohanim, who should have gone around from city to city to reprove them.
 I therefore took the <i>kehunah gedolah</i> away from them, and gave it to you, for you are of Isomor's descendants, and I said, that they shall walk before Me forever; for when greatness is assigned to a person, it is assigned to him and to his generations forever.
-<b>For I honor those who honor Me.</b> Pinchas' descendants who honored Me at Shittim.<sup>26</sup><i class="footnote">Bamidbar 25:7-8.</i> And this happened in the days of Shlomo, that when the Temple was built, Shlomo dismissed Evyosor from being a <i>kohein [gadol]</i> to '<span>ה</span>, fulfilling the word of '<span>ה</span> which He had spoken concerning Eili's family.<sup>27</sup><i class="footnote"> I Melochim 2:27.</i> And Tzadok became the <i>kohein gadol,</i> because he was of Pinchas' descendants; he is so listed in the genealogical records in Divrei Hayomim.<sup>28</sup><i class="footnote">I Divrei Hayomim 6:35-38.</i>
+<b>For I honor those who honor Me.</b> Pinchas' descendants who honored Me at Shittim.<sup>26</sup><i class="footnote">Bamidbar 25:7-8.</i> And this happened in the days of Shlomo, that when the Temple was built, Shlomo dismissed Evyosor from being a <i>Kohen [gadol]</i> to '<span>ה</span>, fulfilling the word of '<span>ה</span> which He had spoken concerning Eili's family.<sup>27</sup><i class="footnote"> I Melochim 2:27.</i> And Tzadok became the <i>Kohen gadol,</i> because he was of Pinchas' descendants; he is so listed in the genealogical records in Divrei Hayomim.<sup>28</sup><i class="footnote">I Divrei Hayomim 6:35-38.</i>
 <b>And those who dishonor Me will be cursed.</b> By. themselves, when I will withdraw Myself from them.<sup>29</sup><i class="footnote">Referring to Eili’s sons from whom the <i>kehunah gedolah</i> would be removed in the time of Shlomo Hamelech.</i>

 ### passuk 31